 Little explanation of what we have: ACI fabric with two leaves - 101 & 102, switch ME3400, router and monitor device that will receive SPAN data for further analysis.
-ME3400 connected to leaves via VPC and providing connection to legacy environment.
-Over this connection legacy router establishes EIGRP session with SVI in fabric L3Out.
+ME3400 connected to leaves via VPC and providing a connection to the legacy environment.
+Over this connection a legacy router establishes EIGRP session with SVI in fabric L3Out.
 Our goal is to send copy of that SVI traffic to the monitor device.
 Monitor device connected directly to the leaf 101 and resides in EPG ME3400_VL1101_EPG and has IP address 10.11.1.1/24 configured.

 L3Out SVI configuration for example:

 Please read whole article before starting to make any changes in your fabric!

 Open APIC GUI and head over to Fabric -> Access Policies -> Policies -> Troubleshooting -> SPAN.

 If you expand SPAN item you will see additional items - SPAN Source Groups and SPAN Destination Groups.
 We will do all configuration changes here.

 Right-click on SPAN Destination Groups item and select Create SPAN Destination Group.

 - Name - SPAN destination group name.

 - Destination type - Select EPG as we're going to configure ERSPAN session.